derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 The user interface should ask for a confirmation - done for add, filter.

-Done - Add, Filter, Search, Delete (PHP Only) and Update (PHP Only)
+Done - Add, Filter, Search, Delete (Except Location has Departments) and Update

-In Progress - Creating Submit Event to Edit Personnel Form

-To Do - Update and Delete (JavaScript Only)
+To Do - Check if Location has Departments (PHP and JavaScript).
+Perform click events on the Delete Location Button.

 ## Technologies